magao-x/handbook/handling/telescope_install.rst

    *The cart being lifted to the bottom of the table.
 Note the direction of the hooks.*

--  Install the 4 bolts.
+-  Install the 4 outboard bolts.
 Loosen bolts on the cart as needed.

 -  Once the cart is bolted to the table bottom, while **320 lbs** is still on the crane, tighten all cart bolts.
 Do not over-tighten, make 1/4 turn after the washers are no longer free.
 This is to avoid excessive stress on the table.

+-  Reposition the load spreader center to the instrument + cart position marked on it.

+**CAUTION:** be sure that the load spreader does not hit the cart when being repositioned.

 -  Install the triangle stabilizing ropes between the crane hook and the lifting fixture IAW the below figure.
 Tighten, but do not cause